flowjs/flow.js/samples/Backend on Go.md

 # Backend in Go

+1. A `GET` request is sent to see if a chunk exists on disk.
+If it isn't found, the chunk is uploaded.
-Each `POST` request is parsed and then saved to disk.
-After the final chunk is uploaded, the chunks are stitched together in a separate go routine and then deleted.
+2. Each `POST` request is parsed and then saved to disk.
+3. After the final chunk is uploaded, the chunks are stitched together in a separate go routine.
+4. The chunks are deleted.

 This implementation assumes that the final chunk is the last piece of the file being uploaded.